-If lifeguard services are disrupted there are options to improve public awareness and to increase surveillance capacity at beaches with the principal of identifying aim of improving access to SAR support.
+If lifeguard services are disrupted there are options to improve public awareness and to increase surveillance capacity at beaches with the principal aim of improving access to search and rescue (SAR) support.
 Some examples are provided in this document.

 Notwithstanding the above: